Implicit Actor Critic Coupling via a Supervised Learning Framework for RLVR: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets \& Models.} This study uniformly adopts the DeepScaleR~\citep{deepscaler2025} dataset as the training corpus, which constitutes a high-quality mathematical problem-solving collection comprising approximately 40,000 unique mathematical problem-answer pairs.
-To comprehensively evaluate the performance of methods, we conduct extensive evaluations on four representative benchmarks: MATH 500, AMC23, AIME 2024, and AIME 2025.
-The experiments utilize Qwen2.5-3B and Qwen2.5-7B~\citep{qwen2025qwen25technicalreport} as base models, enabling us to assess \ours's performance across various model scales.
+\textbf{Datasets \& Models.} We utilize the DeepScaleR dataset as the training corpus~\citep{deepscaler2025}, which constitutes a high-quality mathematical problem-solving collection.
+For evaluation, we conduct extensive evaluations on five representative benchmarks: MATH 500, AMC 23, AIME 2024, AIME 2025 and BeyondAIME.
+The experiments utilize Qwen3-4B and Qwen3-8B~\citep{qwen2025qwen25technicalreport} as base models, assessing \ours across different model scales.

-\paragraph{Baselines \& Hyperparameters.} To evaluate the effectiveness of our approach, we compare the performance of \ours with representative RL algorithms: PPO~\citep{schulman2017proximal} and GRPO~\citep{shao2024deepseekmath}.
-The training objectives of these algorithms can be found in Appendix.
+\textbf{Baselines \& Hyperparameters.} To comprehensively evaluate the effectiveness of \ours, we compare \ours with a diverse set of baselines categorized into three groups: 1). \textbf{Closed-source models}: including state-of-the art models such as Claude Opus 4.1 and Gemini 2.5 Pro~\citep{comanici2025gemini}, whose results are directly cited from prior works~\citep{5team2025glm45agenticreasoningcoding,li2025ridedifficultyevolvingperturbation}; 2). \textbf{Open-source models}: including recent models utilizing advanced post-training of RL techniques, such as Qwen3 models~\citep{yang2025qwen3technicalreport}, Deepthought-8B~\citep{Deepthought2024}, Eurus-2-7B-PRIME~\citep{cui2025process}, LIMO~\citep{ye2025limoreasoning}, Marco-o1~\citep{zhao2024marcoo1openreasoningmodels}, OpenThinker3-7B~\citep{guha2025openthoughtsdatarecipesreasoning} and Sky-T1-7B~\citep{skyt12025}; and 3). \textbf{Representative RL algorithms}: we implement and train PPO~\citep{schulman2017proximal} and GRPO~\citep{shao2024deepseekmath} on the same base models to ensure a fair comparison.
+The training objectives of these algorithms can be found in Appendix~\ref{appendix:Baselines}.
 We also report the performance of base models for reference.
 The train batch size is set to 1,024.
-The learning rate of actor model is set to 1e-6.
-For each query, $8$ responses are sampled.
+For each query during training, $8$ responses are sampled.
 For \ours, $\beta$ is set to 1.0.
-During inference, we configure the sampling parameters with a temperature of 0.6 and top-$p$ of 0.96.
-For Qwen2.5-3B, we conduct training for 140 steps, while for Qwen2.5-7B, we extend the training to 300 steps.
-Prompt template and detailed hyperparameter configuration can be found in the Appendix.
+During inference, we configure the sampling parameters with a temperature of 0.6.
+Prompt template and detailed hyperparameter configuration can be found in the Appendix~\ref{appendix:Hyperparameters Settings}.